 Every year during winter, a number of people are injured or killed in snow-related accidents.
 These include falls, traffic accidents, avalanches, snow falling from roofs and prolonged exposure to extreme cold.

-Further information on natural disasters is available from the Humanitarian Early Warning Service.
+Further information on natural disasters is available from the Global Disaster Alert and Coordination System.

 If a natural disaster occurs, follow the advice of local authorities.